 It’s not enough to send past clients a couple emails and postcards each year asking how they’re doing and offering best wishes.
-To be a successful real estate agent and secure repeat or referral business from them, you need to show you care.
+To be a successful in real estate and secure repeat or referral business from them, you need to show you care.

 Check out these 20 memorable real estate marketing tips for ways you can make a big impression on former clients with personal touches, including several great ideas from experienced real estate pros nationwide.